Office of University Compliance

 1. Although the development or administration of a policy may be delegated, the SIO is responsible for ensuring all necessary approvals are obtained.

-2. Once the SIO is satisfied with the final policy draft, it must be forwarded along with a list of stakeholder reviewers to University Compliance at policy@uconn.edu.
-University Compliance may consult with the Office of General Counsel for final review.
+2. Once the SIO is satisfied with the final policy draft, it must be forwarded along with the Policy Submission Checklist to University Compliance at policy@uconn.edu.
+The OUC may consult with the Office of General Counsel for final review.

 4. University Compliance will work with the Office of the President and the SIO to present the draft policy to the University Senior Policy Council for their review and recommendation to the President.
 There may be occasions when a University Policy requires review and approval by the Board of Trustees prior to adoption.